Cotton Sourcing Map for Brands: 2026 Origin Guide

 Pima, Supima, and Egyptian Giza are extra-long-staple varieties grown mainly in Peru, the United States, and Egypt, representing under 3% of global cotton (ICAC, 2024).
 Staple length above 34mm produces smoother, stronger yarn that costs 50 to 250% more than upland fiber.
 The fiber justifies its premium only at price points where customers can feel the difference.

 Supima is the registered trademark for US-grown Pima, governed by the Supima Association's licensing program.
 Peruvian Pima is genetically similar but independently certified through Peru's Ministry of Agriculture and the Pima Cotton Growers Association.
-Egyptian Giza, particularly Giza 87, 88, and 96, produces the finest staple available, but supply has shrunk roughly 40% since 2010 due to water pressure and land conversion in the Nile Delta (ICAC, 2024).
+Egyptian Giza, particularly Giza 87, 88, and 96, produces the finest staple available, but supply has contracted sharply since 2010 due to water pressure and land conversion in the Nile Delta (ICAC, 2024).

 Choosing Pima for premium lines